Can You Claim ITC on Free Gifts?

 GST credit rules on free items

 GST credit rules are the rules that govern the eligibility of ITC under GST.
-They provide the condition under which businesses can claim taxes paid during the production of goods and services.
-There are many things to be kept in mind while talking about credits in GST like proper documentation, restrictions on ITC, transfer of credits, verification of ITC claims etc. For free items credit rules are defined under Section 17(5)(h) of the GST Act.
+They provide the condition under which businesses can claim taxes paid while producing goods and services.
+Many factors need to be considered when discussing credits in GST, such as proper documentation, ITC restrictions, credit transfers, and verification of claims.
+Credit rules for free items are defined under Section 17(5)(h) of the GST Act.

-The restriction on claiming Input Tax Credit (ITC) on free items aims to prevent misuse of the credit system and ensure that ITC is only availed on goods and services used for furtherance of business activities.
-To avoid any dispute with tax authorities you must have a clear vision and a clear knowledge of GST rules regarding free items.
+The restriction on claiming Input Tax Credit (ITC) on free items aims to prevent misuse of the credit system and ensure that ITC is only available for goods and services used for furtherance of business activities.
+Moreover, To avoid any dispute with tax authorities, you must have a clear vision and knowledge of GST rules regarding free items.

 Maximizing ITC on gift expenses

 Maximizing ITC is one of the crucial parts of reducing tax liability.
-There are many ways by which we can maximize our ITC on gift expenses:
+Moreover, there are many ways by which we can maximize our ITC on gift expenses:

 1. For business

-The basic context behind the gift should be the profit of business and used in the course or furtherance of business activities.
+The basic context behind the gift should be the profit of the business and also used in the course or furtherance of business activities.

 • Record keeping: